Emil Krebs: Early life

-Born in Freiburg in Silesia, Germany (now Świebodzice, Poland) on 15 November 1867, Emil Krebs was the son of a master carpenter named Gottlob Krebs and his wife Pauline Scholz.
+Born in Freiburg in Silesia, Kingdom of Prussia (now Świebodzice, Poland) on 15 November 1867, Emil Krebs was the son of a master carpenter named Gottlob Krebs and his wife Pauline Scholz.
 In 1870 he moved with his parents to Esdorf, where he attended primary school.
 From 1878 to 1880 he attended the Freiburger Realschule (secondary school), and from 1880 to 1887 he studied at the gymnasium in Schweidnitz.
 The curriculum included Latin, French, Hebrew and Classical Greek, but in addition he studied Modern Greek, English, Italian and later Spanish, Russian, Polish, Arabic and Turkish.
 He left the Schweidnitz gymnasium on 17 March 1887, after passing the Abitur.
 Thereafter he enrolled in the theology course of the University of Breslau for the summer semester.
 At that point he already spoke twelve languages.

 The following semester Krebs enrolled as a law student at the University of Berlin.
 The newly founded Oriental seminar department captivated Krebs, who had concluded he wished to make the study of foreign languages the primary objective of his education.
 He turned first to the study of Mandarin Chinese, because it was regarded by many to be the most difficult language to learn.
 He began Chinese courses in 1887, and on 24 July 1890 he passed the interpreter's examination in Chinese at the seminar for eastern languages of Berlin University with "good" marks.
 Within two years, Emil Krebs had absorbed Chinese to such an extent that he had attained the level of a well-educated native.

 Despite his passion for learning foreign languages, he did not neglect his legal studies and passed the first State examination (equivalent to today's Staatsexamen) after the prescribed 6 semesters on 12 June 1891, again with "good" marks.
 He then entered the legal training service with the Royal Prussian district court in Gottesberg as a junior court lawyer.
 By Easter 1892, he was a junior lawyer at the Berlin Court of Appeal.
 Soon afterwards he began studying Turkish at the Seminar for Oriental Languages at Berlin University.
 On 30 September 1893, Krebs was sent to Peking (Beijing) as an aspirant interpreter.